OpenMed Documentation¶

 - Zero-shot Toolkit when you need GLiNER workflows.

-- CLI & Automation, Examples, and Testing & QA for day-to-day operations.
+- Examples and Testing & QA for day-to-day operations.

 - Contributing & Releases – how we cut releases, publish docs, and keep CI green.